objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/custom-viewdata/index.markdown

     }
 }
 ```
-Now that we have a viewdata provider, let's extend the default filter to use this this provider.
+Now that we have a viewdata provider, let's extend the default filter to use this provider.

 ``` csharp HandleErrorWithCustomViewDataAttribute.cs
 [AttributeUsage(AttributeTargets.Class | AttributeTargets.Method, AllowMultiple = true, Inherited = true)]